-Frequently the Lord's Disciples saw great things take place and heard great words spoken as they travelled around Israel with Him.
+The Lord's Disciples had seen Him do some great things and heard Him speak some great words as they travelled around Israel with Him.

 "The Lord said to me: ...
 ‘I will raise up for them a Prophet like you from among their brethren and will put my words in His mouth and He shall speak to them all that I command Him.

 And it shall be that whoever will not hear my words, which He speaks in my name, I will require it of him’”, Deuteronomy 18’17-19.

 Following Pentecost Peter reminded them of Moses' prophecy and pointed out that it had been fulfilled in the coming of Jesus of Nazareth:

 "For Moses truly said to the fathers, ‘The Lord your God will raise up for you a Prophet like me from your brethren.
 Him you shall hear in all things, whatever He says to you.